Overview of the Prevention Agenda Dashboard

 Dynamic Prevention Agenda Filters

-Select priority area(s) and/or indicator(s) from the dropdown lists and click “Apply Filters” to filter the table.
+Select domain(s) and/or indicator(s) from the dropdown lists and click “Apply Filters” to filter the table.
 Click “Reset” to return the table to its original view.

 a Vital Records (Vital Statistics):